EtienneCmb/visbrain/docs/sleep.rst

 Tools
 ~~~~~

-The Tools panel offers several signal processing tools such as *de-meaning*, *de-trending* and *filtering* which are applied directly on the signal and spectrogram (see image below).
+The Tools panel offers several signal processing tools such as *de-meaning*, *de-trending*, *filtering* and re-referencing which are applied directly on the signal and spectrogram (see image below).

 Filtering